piccolo-orm/piccolo_api/docs/source/session_auth/endpoints.rst

 this endpoint (passing in ``username``, ``email``, ``password`` and ``confirm_password`` parameters as JSON, or as form data).

-When signup is successful, the user is created and user is redirected.
+When signup is successful, the user can be redirected to login endpoint.
 The destination can be configured using the ``redirect_to`` parameter.

 Examples